United States diplomatic cables leak: Coverage

 The Guardian released its coverage of the leaked cables in numerous articles, including an interactive database, starting on 28 November.
+El País released its report saying there was an agreement between the newspapers for simultaneous publication of the "internationally relevant" documents, but that each newspaper was free to select and treat those documents that primarily relate to its own country.
 Der Spiegel also released its preliminary report, with extended coverage promised for the next day.
 Its cover for 29 November was also leaked with the initial report.

 The New York Times initially covered the story in a nine-part series spanning nine days, with the first story published simultaneously with the other outlets.
 The New York Times was not originally intended to receive the leak, allegedly due to its unflattering portrayal of the site's founder, but The Guardian decided to share coverage, citing earlier cooperation while covering the Afghan and Iraqi war logs.
 The Washington Post reported that it also requested permission to see the documents, but was rejected for undisclosed reasons.

-El País released its report saying there was an agreement between the newspapers for simultaneous publication of the "internationally relevant" documents, but that each newspaper was free to select and treat those documents that primarily relate to its own country.
+CNN was originally supposed to receive an advance copy of the documents as well, but did not after it refused to sign a confidentiality agreement with WikiLeaks.
+The Wall Street Journal also refused advance access, apparently for similar reasons as CNN.

+The Russian weekly newspaper Russky Reporter (Русский Репортёр) has published a large number of cables, both in English and in Russian translation.
+Some of their reporting was criticised for being inaccurate and posting misleading translations of cables.
+Russky Reporter denied misleading readers, and said they had early access to WikiLeaks cables through Israel Shamir.
+Yulia Latynina, writing in The Moscow Times, alleged that Shamir concocted a cable which allegedly quoted European Union diplomats' plans to walk out of the Durban II speech by Iranian president Mahmoud Ahmadinejad, for publication in the pro-Putin Russky Reporter in December 2010.
+Shamir has denied this accusation.
+The Lebanese daily newspaper Al-Akhbar published about 183 cables on 2 December 2010.
+Australian-based Fairfax Media obtained access to the cables under a separate arrangement.
+Fairfax newspapers began releasing their own stories based on the leaked cables on 7 December 2010.
+The Cuban government-run website Razones de Cuba started publishing Spanish translations of WikiLeaks documents on 23 December 2010.